EndlessGoodness/know_your_pdf/README.md

 4. Receive detailed answers and key points extracted from the PDF.

 ## Demo
-For a live demonstration, you can visit our demo [website](https://querywithpdfs.onrender.com/).
+Link for Google Drive containing ppt and demo video, you can visit the given link [website](https://drive.google.com/drive/folders/1ikUXJWD06U2CwIKZ-9frGh_AoowORxUS?usp=drive_link).

 ### Ask Questions to Your PDF